 With the success of the earlier northern route, in 1912 the owners of the Texas Traction Company acquired a 28 mile line that extended from Dallas to Waxahachie.
 Built by the Dallas Southern Traction Company, the company became known as the Southern Traction Company and the rail line extended to Waco with the completion of a 97 mile line which opened October 12, 1913.
 The 56 mile line from Dallas to Corsicana was completed about the same time.
 In 1917 the Texas Traction Company and the Southern Traction Company merged to form the Texas Electric Railway Company and became the largest interurban railway in the South with more than 200 miles of track.
 The main repair facility was built in 1914 four miles south of downtown Dallas (the Monroe Shops) where the lines to Waco and Corsicana split.
 The Monroe Shops also housed the administrative offices of the Company until the $1,500,000 Dallas Interurban Building was completed two years later,

 Service was vigorous and successful for several decades until the automobile became more affordable and accepted as a primary mode of transportation.
-The Company’s revenue gradually declined and the last car ran on December 31, 1948.
+With the increased affordability of the automobile, the Company’s revenues gradually declined and the last car ran on December 31, 1948.

 © 2015, all rights reserved.